 We revolutionized online chain-stitch hemming service and set a standard by making it faster, easier and relatively low-cost as compared to competitors.

-$18 covers all shipping cost to-and-from our location from anywhere in the USA.
-No matter how many jeans you choose to hem, repair, alter or customize, it’s only $15.
+$18 covers all shipping cost to-and-from our location from anywhere in the USA, no matter how many jeans or pants in the order.
 We email you a shipping label and return ship your jeans.

 Hemming service is usually 1-2 days.
-We do our bests to match the manufactured original aesthetic, and try to match the width, color and thread size standard of the original hem.
+We do our bests to match the manufactured original aesthetic in hem size and thread color.
 Delivery times are extended around Holidays.